 Ms. Boyles takes ownership of her client’s problems and works to find the most cost-effective way to solve them.
 She analyzes the legal issues alongside the practical and business implications and partners with clients to accomplish their goals.
-She was recognized in The Best Lawyers in America® for Commercial Litigation, Insurance Law, Banking & Finance Litigation, Insurance Litigation, and Personal Injury Litigation in 2022 and the 15 years immediately preceding.
-Ms. Boyles was also named a 2016 and 2018 “Greensboro Lawyer of the Year” in the area of Insurance Litigation and in 2017 for Insurance Law, a 2020 "Triad Lawyer of the Year" for Insurance Law, and a 2021 "Triad Lawyer of the Year" for Insurance Litigation by The Best Lawyers in America®.
-She was recognized as a North Carolina "Super Lawyer" for Business Litigation in 2021 by Super Lawyers magazine.
+She was recognized in The Best Lawyers in America® for Commercial Litigation, Insurance Law, Banking & Finance Litigation, Insurance Litigation, and Personal Injury Litigation in 2023 and the 16 years immediately preceding.
+Ms. Boyles was also named a 2016 and 2018 “Greensboro Lawyer of the Year” in the area of Insurance Litigation and in 2017 for Insurance Law, a 2020 and 2023 "Triad Lawyer of the Year" for Insurance Law, and a 2021 "Triad Lawyer of the Year" for Insurance Litigation by The Best Lawyers in America®.
+She was recognized as a North Carolina "Super Lawyer" for Business Litigation in 2021, 2022 and 2023 by Super Lawyers magazine.
 Ms. Boyles is listed in the 2023 edition of Chambers USA: America’s Leading Lawyers for Business for General Commercial Litigation.
 In 2014, 2016 and 2017, Ms. Boyles was recommended by Legal 500 US in the area of Trade Secrets Litigation.
 She regularly provides pro bono legal services focused on the needs of children through the Children's Law Center of Central North Carolina and the Legal Aid of North Carolina.

 Represented Family Dollar as the plaintiff in a breach of contract and unfair and deceptive trade practices case arising from a vendor’s premature termination of a contract and failure to pay for accrued rebate hours.
 Family Dollar Operations, Inc. v.
 Driveline Retail Merchandising, Inc., No. 3:17-cv-00054-FDW-DSC (W.D.N.C.).